-All The 'Predator' Movies Ranked: From 'Prey' To 'Requiem'
+All the 'Predator' Movies Ranked: From 'Prey' to 'Requiem'

 1. Predator

 Look, this is very obvious.
-Predator isn't just the best Predator movie, it's arguably the best action movie ever made.
+Predator, the 1987 original, isn't just the best Predator movie, it's arguably the best action movie ever made.
 It's certainly my favorite.

 It's not just that Predator is a lean, incredibly tight action movie with zero fat, it's also iconic and perfectly cast.
 I'd argue it also features Arnold Schwarzenegger's most effective action hero performance.